The Growth Trend

 - Can a name be found for the proposed entity which will be agreeable to the prospective partners?

-- Can the sequences of names on the letterhead be determined without bloodshed?
+- Can the sequence of names on the letterhead be determined without bloodshed?

 - Will younger associates feel threatened in their aspirations for partnership?